PostHog/posthog.com/contents/blog/clickhouse-vs-bigquery.md

 ## Why ClickHouse is faster

-Data warehouses like BigQuery and ClickHouse are both used to return analytical queries.
-Queries might sound like “a list of average revenue for the last four years” or “the median household income”.
-Not only do these queries change on **every** data insert, but computing lots and lots of numbers can draw a lot of memory and processing power.
+Data warehouses like BigQuery and ClickHouse are used to return analytical queries.
+Queries might look like “a list of average revenue for the last four years” or “the median household income”.
+Not only do these queries change on **every** data insert, but computing many values can draw a lot of memory and processing power.

 The performance difference between BigQuery and ClickHouse can be immense.
 BigQuery can take dozens of seconds to execute a query.
 ClickHouse, if tuned correctly, can execute the same query on *terabytes* of data with sub-second performance.

-The **"tuned”** bit is important — ClickHouse gives developers a lot of tooling to expedite expected queries.
-While BigQuery does some standard optimizations, like columnar storage (which we discuss in more detail in our [ClickHouse and Postgres comparison](https://posthog.com/blog/clickhouse-vs-postgres)), ClickHouse goes farther.
+The **"tuned”** bit is important — ClickHouse gives developers tooling to expedite expected queries.
+While BigQuery does some standard optimizations, like columnar storage (which we discuss in more detail in our [ClickHouse and Postgres comparison](/blog/clickhouse-vs-postgres)), ClickHouse goes further.
 In particular, ClickHouse accomplishes its “fighter jet” speeds by leveraging four techniques:

 1. Granulated storage
 2. Materialized views